When

 If any discrepancy does arise

-between detachment and love, its the result of
+between detachment and love, it’s the result of

 pride.
 Pride is simply the